gap-system/ReleaseTools/README.md

     cd gh-pages && git checkout gh-pages && git pull && cd ..
     ```

-   If there is no `gh-pages` branch, you need to create on as described
+   If there is no `gh-pages` directory. resp. no `gh-pages` branch, you need
-   in the README of [GitHubPagesForGAP][].
+   to create one as described in the README of [GitHubPagesForGAP][].

 3. Update the version and release date in `PackageInfo.g`.